 (5) The co-operative must notify the Registrar as soon as practicable if any of those requirements or prohibitions in its constitution are not complied with or if its constitution is modified to remove any of those requirements or prohibitions.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (6) The Registrar may at any time by notice in writing to the co-operative revoke an approval under subsection (4) but only after giving the co-operative an opportunity to make submissions to the Registrar on the matter.